seanremenyi/Notes_aws_developer/README.md

 Amazon's DNS service

-can map a domain name that you own to ec2s, s3 buckets, load balancer
+can map a domain name that you own to ec2s, s3 buckets, load balancer Hosted Zone - A container for DNS records for your domain.
+Alias - Allows you to route traffice addressed to the zone apex, or the top of the DNS namespace e.g. googl.com and send it to the resource within AWS, e.g. an elastic load balancer

 ## AWS CLI